2026 City Council elections

 Do I need to bring ID?

 Voters must present ID at polling stations.
 Credit cards and photo IDs with a social security number are considered valid IDs.
-Voters without ID can seek help from the district electoral commission to verify their identity.
+You can also sign in using Ísland.is If you arrive at a polling station without identification, you can ask the district electoral commission for help with verifying your identity.

 Where can I vote early abroad?